eng1-team3-8/Stumble-Home/README.md

 -----------------------------------------------------------------------
 Note you must use **Adoptium's Temurin® Java 17**:

-- To test you are using the right version, run the file: **CheckJDKVersion.java**
+- To test you are using the right version, run the file [Check_Java_Version.java](./src/CheckJDKVersion.java)
     - Expect results like this:
         - Java Version: 17.0.16
         - Java Vendor: Eclipse Adoptium